 A legal judgement will ruin your credit, and it can take away money you desperately need later.
 For instance, in many states a settlement from an insurance policy, money you receive from selling your house, tax refunds, a lottery win, or even future earnings or retirement payments may be garnished or attached to pay legal judgments.

 I know one person who laughed when they were sued for a million dollars, saying, “I’m a single mom, I owe $50K on my student loans, and I get food stamps.
 You can’t get blood out of a turnip.”
-Several years later, that person was employee #4 at a tech start-up, and the first million dollars she earned when the company was sold was confiscated to pay that old judgement.
+More than a decade later, she became employee #4 at a tech start-up, and the first million dollars she earned when the company was sold was confiscated to pay that old judgement.
 Chances are, had she bothered to defend herself, she might have won, or at least settled at a lower cost.

 Phrases to Avoid

-Based on an unscientific review of about 200 such lawsuits and letters filed against individuals by businesses since 2007, there are four common elements.
+Based on an unscientific review of about 200 such lawsuits and letters filed against individuals by businesses since 2007, I have observed four common elements.
 The first is profanity and pejorative names.

 Fighting words, name-calling, and profanity crop up in a surprisingly high number of SLAPP suits.
 No one wants to be called names, so if you want to post your views online while minimizing your risk of being sued, avoid getting personal, and avoid the kind of language your mother warned you about.

-Three phrases that seem to crop up most often in the suits (based on an unscientific review of about 200 lawsuits filed by businesses against individuals for online reviews or social media comments) are:
+The other three common denominators in the suits I reviewed in my decidedly unscientific review of lawsuits filed by businesses against individuals for online reviews or social media comments are these kinds of phrases:

 - WARNING: Beware of… (or the variations: Stay away from…Don’t do business with…DO not hire…Do not buy…Do not waste money…)